NMDSPARTAN/Simple-Vox-Controller/README.md

 7.	sudo apt install git
 8.	use CD% to navigate to where you want the program to be located
 9.	use git clone to download repository
-10.	doownload smallest EN package from: https://alphacephei.com/vosk/models
+10.	doownload smallest EN package called "vosk-model-small-en-us-0.15" from: https://alphacephei.com/vosk/models
 11.	extract Download
 12. Change name of extracted download folder into "EN-Model" and move it to the same folder the program is located
 13. Open pyton script and set the varible 'modle' (located at line 41) to "Model('r <EN-Model folder location>)